 Other additional courses may be taken from 7000 and 8000 level courses in astronomy, mathematics, chemistry, biology, engineering, and physics to make a total of 30 hours of course work In some cases, a student who is a transfer graduate student or who has a particularly strong undergraduate background may have had course work which satisfies the requirement of one or more of these core courses.
 Exemption from taking these courses at MU may be granted upon written application to the Departmental Graduate Studies Committee.

 It is essential for the MS degree that the students carries out some research.
 Three hours of research, PHYSCS 8090, should be taken, but not more than nine hours of reading and research courses may be included in the 30 hour requirement.
-(Note: This 9 hour limitation is a departmental requirement and is more restrictive than the Graduate School requirement.)
+(Note: This 9 hour limitation is a departmental requirement and is more restrictive than the Office of Graduate Studies requirement.)
 A formal MS thesis is not required in Physics.
-The student, in consultation with his/her advisor, can choose to write an MS thesis as an option (MU Graduate School thesis guidelines).
+The student, in consultation with his/her advisor, can choose to write an MS thesis as an option (MU Graduate Studies thesis guidelines).

 The student must pass the Departmental Qualifying Examination at least at the MS pass level.
 Upon completion of the qualifying examination, the student fills out the form M3, “Report of the Master’s Examining Committee” and gathers the signatures of the Qualifying Examination Committee members.
-This form is then signed by the Director of Graduate Studies and forwarded to the Graduate School Dean.
+This form is then signed by the Director of Graduate Studies and forwarded to the Office of Gradaute Studies Dean.
 Graduation Requirements

 The program for the Master’s Degree must be completed within a period of eight years beginning with the first semester of enrollment, not including time spent in the armed services.
-For any extension of this time limitation, the student must petition the Graduate School Dean.
-Such petitions must be received in the Graduate School Office prior to the expiration of the normal period and must be approved by the advisor, the Departmental Director of Graduate Studies, and the Graduate School Dean.
-The Graduate School will notify the advisor in writing of the final decision.
+For any extension of this time limitation, the student must petition the Graduate Studies Dean.
+Such petitions must be received in the Graduate School Office prior to the expiration of the normal period and must be approved by the advisor, the Departmental Director of Graduate Studies, and the Graduate Studies Dean.
+The Office of Graduate Studies will notify the advisor in writing of the final decision.

 The candidate must be enrolled at the MU campus during the semester in which the program of study, outlined in the “Plan of Study for the Master’s Degree”, is expected to be completed.
-During the first six weeks of this semester, the candidate must personally confirm with the Graduate School Office for all graduation arrangements.
+During the first six weeks of this semester, the candidate must personally confirm with the Office of Graduate Studies for all graduation arrangements.